Connect with Us

 GRIEF COUNSELING BLOG: Please visit our Grief Counseling interactive web blog.
 Our blog contains articles, news, events and information related the Grief Counseling field.

-Answer: certification is a voluntary process, which is provided by a well organized organization, that through its qualified advisory boards, develops comprehensive and quality standards for the practice of a type of specialty.
+Answer: Certification is a voluntary process provided by via an organization that through its qualified advisory boards develops comprehensive and quality standards for the practice of a type of specialty.
 The developed standards address high quality requirements for the practice of a certain specialty.
-The defined standards speak to educational and/or practice requirements, any required prerequisites, and the need to adhere to a defined code of ethics for the practice specialty.
-Certification is a voluntary process.
-It is different than any type of licensing.
+The defined standards outline educational and/or practice requirements, any required prerequisites, and the need to adhere to a defined code of ethics for the practice specialty.
+Certification is different than any type of licensing.
 Certification is one means by which professionals may be publicly recognized as achieving a high level of education, knowledge base and practice skills for a certain healthcare related specialty.
 Certification also assists employer organizations and clients in their assessment of appropriate qualifications for candidates seeking positions in organizations and/or involved in private practices.
-It is commonly held, today, that certification by a very well organized professional organization, is fast becoming a “gold standard” for specialty practices.
-Certification testifies and provides a verification of defined educational requirements, adherence to a solid code of ethics, and in many instances prerequisites of practice experience for the practice of grief counseling, bereavement education and facilitation, thanatology and closely related professional services.
+It is commonly held that certification through an organization is fast becoming a “gold standard” for specialty practices.
+Certification testifies and provides a verification of defined educational requirements, adherence to a solid code of ethics, and in many instances prerequisites of practice experience for the practice in a variety of fields.

 Answer: The educational criteria and standards are well and clearly defined within our website.
 Please access our main page to preview these requirements.
 Access here.